1. Acquire a wide base of knowledge of descriptive chemistry

 2. Develop skills in quantitative modeling of static and dynamic chemical systems

 3. Select and apply appropriate physical measurements to laboratory investigations

-4. Attain proficiency in conducting safe and proficient chemical and biochemical laboratory procedures
+4. Attain proficiency in conducting safe and efficient laboratory syntheses and separations of chemical species

 American Chemical Society (ACS) EXAMINATIONS are given for all courses where their administration is appropriate.
 The exams given in 2005-06 included the following: introductory, organic, thermodynamics, quantitative analysis, and instrumental.

-The eighth learning objective is covered primarily by the SENIOR CAPSTONE.
-The senior-capstone experience in the chemistry department consists of an oral student seminar covering an area of current research.
-The research topic discussed is not in an area in which the student has conducted research in and therefore requires in-depth reading and understanding on the student's part.
+The seventh learning objective is covered primarily by the SENIOR CAPSTONE.
+The senior capstone experience in the chemistry department consists of an oral student seminar covering an area of current research.
+The research topic discussed is not in an area in which the student has conducted research in and therefore requires in depth reading and understanding on the student's part.
 A written "term" paper is also part of the capstone experience.
 A student is given a grade for this course.
 The instructor of the course and other faculty members guide and evaluate the student's preparation for the seminar.
-In addition to the grade, which evaluates the student performance, an evaluation device was developed and tested in the 2006-07 academic year to assist the department in their progress in achieving success for learning objective based on their oral delivery.
-Students were graded by each department professor with a score from one to 10 (10 being a high score) on the following items:
+In addition to the grade, which evaluates the student performance, an evaluation device was developed and tested in the 2006-07 academic year to assist the department in their progress in achieving success for learning objective based on their oral delivery, students were graded by each department professor with a score from one to 10 (10 being a high score) on the following items: